 What is Gum Depigmentation?

 Gum depigmentation is a cosmetic dental treatment that aims to remove or reduce the appearance of dark pigmentation on the gums.
 This pigmentation is usually caused by the excess production of melanin, a pigment responsible for the color of our skin and gums.
 Higher levels of melanin lead to darker shades of gums, which some people may find aesthetically unappealing.
 Laser gum depigmentation is a safe, effective, and minimally invasive treatment that can help you achieve pinker, healthier-looking gums.

 What causes a black spot on the gum near a tooth?

 Melanin is the pigment responsible for skin color.
-Higher levels of melanin usually mean darker skin.
-Your body can naturally produce more melanin than other people.
-The body can also produce more in response to irritation.
+Some people naturally produce more melanin than others and higher levels of melanin usually mean darker skin.
+The body can also produce more melanin in response to irritation.
 For example, when you tan, your skin is producing melanin as a way to defend itself against the sun’s harmful UV rays.

 Your gums also produce melanin.
-Some people naturally produce more than others, usually people with a darker complexion.
-Although people often assume that gums are a uniform, pink color, the truth is that there are a variety of shades that peoples’ gums can be.
+Although people often assume that gums are a uniform, pink color, the truth is that gums can be a variety of shades.

 Coping With Darker Gums

 How you cope or deal with the darkening of the gums depends on the cause.
 In the case of medications, your doctor might prescribe a different medicine, one that doesn’t increase pigment.
 If you smoke, quitting smoking may be the best thing you decide to do since it can significantly improve your overall health and the appearance of your gums.